OsbornePro/BTPS-SecPack/docs/index.rst

 1. Log into your Primary Domain Controller using an account with Administrator permissions.
 2. Open an Administrative PowerShell session **(Windows Key + X, The press A)**.
 3. Execute the command in step 4.
 This can be done by highlighting the command.
 Right click the highlighted text and select "COPY".
 Then Right Click inside your PowerShell window.
 If this does not paste right away you can paste by doing the key combo **(Ctrl + V)**.
-This command executes all the text on that webpage inside of your powershell session without downloading the file to your disk drive.
+This command executes all the text on that webpage inside of your PowerShell session without downloading the file to your disk drive.
 4. ``IEX (New-Object -TypeName System.Net.WebClient).downloadString('https://raw.githubusercontent.com/OsbornePro/BTPS-SecPack/master/Installer.ps1')``
 5. The installation of the B.T.P.S Security Package should then start.
 Some Next Generation Anti-Virus providers may block script execution in this manner.
-If that is the case use the below method to accomplish the same task.
+If that is the case, use the below method to accomplish the same task.

 **IF ABOVE COMMAND METHOD DOES NOT WORK**